UniFi Cloud Gateway Ultra Review: The Best $129 Gateway for Gigabit Networks (2026)

 - ❌ UniFi Talk (VoIP)

-If you think you might add cameras in the next two years, the Cloud Gateway Max ($199) runs the full UniFi application suite with an optional NVMe drive for local recording.
+Deployments requiring camera support should consider the Cloud Gateway Max ($199), which includes NVMe storage specifically for the UniFi Protect suite.
 The $70 difference avoids having to purchase a separate UNVR ($299+) later.
 For existing Protect users, see our Protect CCTV guide and storage planning guide.

 Who Should Buy the UCG-Ultra?